23/resumable.js/README.md

 To handle the state of upload chunks, a number of extra parameters are sent along with all requests:

-* `resumableChunkNumber`: The index of chunk in the current upload.
+* `resumableChunkNumber`: The index of the chunk in the current upload.
 First chunk is `1` (no base-0 counting here).
 * `resumableChunkSize`: The general chunk size.
 Using this value and `resumableTotalSize` you can calculate the total number of chunks.
-Please note that the size of the data received in the HTTP might be lower than `resumableChunkSize` of this is the last chunk for a file.
+Please note that the size of the data received in the HTTP might be lower than `resumableChunkSize` of this for the last chunk for a file.
 * `resumableTotalSize`: The total file size.
 * `resumableIdentifier`: A unique identifier for the file contained in the request.

-You should allow for the same chunk being uploaded more than once; this isn't standard behaviour, but in an unstable network environment it could happen, and this case is exactly what Resumable.js is designed for.
+You should allow for the same chunk to be uploaded more than once; this isn't standard behaviour, but on an unstable network environment it could happen, and this case is exactly what Resumable.js is designed for.

 For every request, you can confirm reception in HTTP status codes: